Last Updated on

 Spicy Chickpea Cakes

 Makes about eight 3 inch cakes

-- 19 ounce can of chickpeas (I used unsalted.
+- 19 ounce can of chickpeas.
+Keep the liquid!
+(I used unsalted.
 If yours are salted, taste before salting below)

 - 1/2 cup flour (wheat or chickpea flour)

 - 2 thai chili peppers, finely diced.
 Remove the seeds unless you want it really really hot.

 - 2 tablespoons minced ginger

 - 2 tablespoons fresh mint, minced (Chop up 4 tablespoons if you are making the salsa as you’ll need some for that recipe as well)